gabe-ochoa/resume/Readme.md

 ##### BlackOps Design Engineer | New York, NY | January 2014 - August 2014
 ```
   - Prototyping specialist for CEO’s personal four-member design team
-  - As a fast-pace team: we researched, designed, and built against 48 hour deadlines
+  - As a fast-pace teamwe researched, designed, and built against 48 hour deadlines
   - Constructed visual and functional prototypes for Quirky Aros and Wink Relay
 ```